 Hot wallets are bit riskier because they expose you to hackers while offline wallets cannot be attacked.
 Of course, the risk levels of using online wallets can be considerably reduced with some safety measures:

-There are plenty of factors that could influence your decision, such as the amount of cryptocurrency you own, the way you use that cryptocurrency, your country of residence, etc.
+There are plenty of factors that could influence your decision on cryptocurrency wallet types, such as the amount of tokens you own, the way you use them, your country of residence, etc.

 At the end of the day, the wallet you choose should be a balance between convenience and security.